Diary of a Wimpy Kid: Rodrick Rules (2022 film): Plot

-Following the incident, Greg demands Rodrick advice in return for helping clean up the party.
-Rodrick gives in and tells him about his "Rodrick Rules" which deal with getting things done without making an effort.
-Greg quickly becomes impatient but is calmed down when Rodrick teaches him how to play the drums.
-Greg meets the bandmates of Löded Diper, one of whom is a 35-year-old man named Bill Walter, who are going to enter a talent show.
-Greg is also in it, but is Rowley's assistant with the magic act, something which he does not think will be a hit.
-Frank suspects that the boys are hiding something from him, but Susan is happy to see them getting along.
+In return for helping Rodrick clean, he tells Greg about his "Rodrick Rules": his rules for living a relaxed lifestyle.
+Rodrick offers to teach Greg how to play the drums, and Greg meets the rest of Löded Diper, which includes Bill Walter, a 35-year-old man.
+Löded Diper prepares for an upcoming talent show.
+Rowley, who will perform a magic act, offers Greg to be the assistant, but Greg refuses as he believes it will fail.
+Frank suspects that the boys are hiding something, but Susan is happy to see them getting along.
 When Frank asks about the bathroom door, Greg covers and claims that he accidentally slammed it too hard, explaining why it does not lock properly.
-Frank and Susan make plans to reattempt their weekend trip again, but this time, they leave the boys with Grandpa at Leisure Towers, which Rodrick seems overly eager about.
+Frank and Susan reschedule their vacation, but they instead leave the boys with their Grandpa at Leisure Towers, a retirement home, which excites Rodrick.